crownstone/website/_posts/2014-07-23-linux-and-ble.md

 ## iOS

-A convenient tool on iOS is [BLE Utility](https://itunes.apple.com/us/app/ble-utility/id606210918?mt=8).
+A convenient tool on iOS is the app "BLE Utility".
 It is graphical nice and clean and it shows all services and characteristics you need.
 You can easily set a characteristic that you have defined yourself on a custom BLE device.

 ## Ubuntu

 There are plenty of BLE dongles you can buy if your laptop (or raspberry pi) does not support Bluetooth Low-Energy, Bluetooth 4, Bluetooth Smart, or iBeacon (whatever they call it nowadays) out of the box.
-We ordered a few at [MiniInTheBox](http://www.miniinthebox.com/nl/3mbps-bluetooth-mvo-usb-dongle-met-20m-werkbereik_p367687.html) that have [CSR](http://www.csr.com/products/technology/low-energy) (Cambridge Silicon Radio) as label.
+We ordered a few at the well-known online shops.

 Type in `hciconfig` before and after you plug in the new dongle.